Chnapy/timeflies/docs/gameplay/game-mechanics/spell.md

     The range of the spell, how far it can be launch.

-- Allow obstacles

-    Indicate if this spell can be launched on obstacle tiles.

 - Line of sight

     Indicate if this spell is sensitive of lines of sight.